lmgorman/CoTS-RNAseq/scripts/NCBI_Upload.md

 put 211R_R1_001.fastq.gz
 ```
 Re-uploading the whole file versus the 235R_R1_001.fastq.gz this morning - maybe if you log back in on the same day it carries on where the file left off uploading?
 Will try this if connection gets terminated during upload....
-Connection terminated after 25 mintes; checked and if i log in again straigh after it looks to be transferring reads from where it left off (similar to 235R_R1_001.fastq.gz this morning):
+Connection terminated after 25 minutes; checked and if i log in again straight after it looks to be transferring reads from where it left off (similar to 235R_R1_001.fastq.gz this morning):
 only 16 minutes remaining - need to check true file size after upload completed
 ```
 put 211R_R1_001.fastq.gz